Climate-based lettuce planting guide for Chatham-Kent, Ontario

 When this crop disappoints in Chatham-Kent, the issue is usually management rather than climate fit.
 Timing, consistency, and harvest decisions matter more than season length.

 In Chatham-Kent, the local season usually gives lettuce plenty of breathing room when planting happens around April 19.
-Local gardens do not all warm and cool at the same pace.
 For a better local margin, gardeners usually do best in south-facing walls, sheltered gardens, raised beds, and sunnier urban lots.
 Cooler spots like low spots, exposed sites, and shadier yards often make timing tighter.
 For lettuce, the best local sites often help the crop get moving earlier and make timing a little more forgiving.

 For a broader local overview, see the Chatham-Kent planting guide.
 You can also use the Growing Degree Day Planner to test planting dates and crop timing.